 - Be prepared.
-Read The Searcher (viewbook), browse the website and have some questions ready.
+Read our viewbook, browse the website and have some questions ready.
 We’ll want to know what sparked your interest in Bates and what you believe the college will offer you as a student and as a human being.

 - Be yourself.
 Qualities such as thoughtfulness, intellectual curiosity and humor are much admired — don’t be afraid to wonder out loud about your dreams and what your future may hold.
 Don’t assume that you must have “all the answers” to life’s big questions.
 Just be ready to share your ideas and questions in a thoughtful and articulate fashion.

 We place a premium on strong writing.
 We look for mastery of the mechanics of writing (grammar, syntax and organization) as well as fluency and originality.
 Your essay reveals the caliber of your thinking and your readiness for a competitive liberal arts program.

 Top Ten Tips for Writing the College Essay

 1. Be yourself.
 Give us a window into your values and experiences.
 You know yourself best, so be honest.

 2. Proofread your work!
 Misspelled words and grammatical errors don’t give a good first impression of your writing ability.

 3. Stay focused.
 Don’t write a research paper.
 Write an essay with meaning, and tell us something about yourself that will help admission officers imagine how you might fit into the Bates community.